Back

 1. Poor graphics

 First impressions matter.
 Low-quality visuals and outdated design elements instantly detract from your professionalism, making it harder for investors to see the potential in your startup.
-I
+If your cover slide looks cluttered, it signals a lack of attention to detail.

 How to fix?